 Baldwin was gaining power, but many lords remained loyal to Melisende.
 So much so, in fact, that when Count Jocelyn of Edessa was captured in May 1150 and Baldwin wanted to led a relief expedition, half his barons did not follow his summons.
 This was a serious ― and dangerous ― breach of a vassal’s feudal obligation, and can only be explained if these barons did not recognize Baldwin’s authority to issue a summons without the consent of his mother.
 This is a clear indication of the degree to which Melisende’s right too joint rule was still viewed as legitimate, and the degree to which men respected her ability to exercise that right.

-But with Edessa and, indirectly, Antioch at severe risk, this refusal to engage in a military relief operation did more to discredit Melisende and her supporters than to strengthen them.
+With Edessa and, indirectly, Antioch at severe risk, this refusal to engage in a military relief operation did more to discredit Melisende and her supporters than to strengthen them.
 It was also at this time that the queen made a grave tactical error in advocating the marriage of her loyal constable Manassas to the heiress of Ramla and Mirabel, the widow of Barisan d’Ibelin.
 The marriage rewarded her loyal and landless relative, but alienated Barisan’s three sons, causing them to abandon her and switch their loyalty to Baldwin.
 To counter this loss, Melisende made a fatal mistake: she unilaterally created the County of Jaffa ― and named her favorite son Amalric Count.

 The move was not wise because Amalric was just fifteen and, like her Constable Manassas, already a supporter.
 In short it gained her little, but by creating a new lordship and investing a new baron without even consulting her co-regent King Baldwin III, Melisende had thrown down the gauntlet.
-Baldwin could not allow his mother to continue in to ignore him.
+Baldwin could not allow his mother to continue to ignore him.
 Furthermore, the elevation of his brother may also have made Baldwin fear that his mother intended to replace him altogether with her favorite son Amalric.

 Baldwin’s strength had been growing in any case.
 Not only had those slighted or disillusioned with his mother (such as the Ibelins) turned to him, he had finally and twice demonstrated the most important skill required of a king in the Holy Land: military and diplomatic skill.
 In 1150, despite having only a small following, he had gone north to Antioch.
 There, although the County of Edessa was irredeemably lost, he had proved an able diplomat in negotiations with both the Muslim opponents and the Byzantines.
 Again in 1151, Baldwin had campaigned successfully against Nur ad-Din in the northeast, and also fought off a naval attack by the Egyptian fleet.
 With each military victory, Baldwin III’s stature and position vis-à-vis his mother increased.
 By 1152, when his mother made his brother Count of Jaffa, he was ready for a show-down.